smichalski17-dev/documentarian/my-website/docs/tutorials/onboarding-guide.md

     1. The game client utilizes XDK / GDK to retrieve an xstsToken.
     2. The client logs into the 2K Account with their Xbox credentials and sends the obtained xstsToken to the DNA Identity Service.
     3. The DNA Identity Service verifies the xstsToken by:
-        - Checking against the XSTS token signing certificate available at: [https://xsts.auth.xboxlive.com/xsts/signingkeys](https://xsts.auth.xboxlive.com/xsts/signingkeys) This involves:
+        - Checking against the XSTS token signing.
+This involves:
             - Initiating the service without an existing certificate.
             - Requesting and retrieving the certificate from the provided endpoint.
             - Caching the certificate to validate all subsequent xstsToken.
             - Identifying and validating any tokens with new signature certificates.
             - Using the Identity Service’s private key to decrypt the xstsToken.
     4. The token embeds critical DNA SSO data, such as the xuid and xblGamertag.
     5. A JSON Web Token (JWT) is generated and sent back to the game client, which contains an expiration timeline.
     6. The game client remains authenticated as long as the JWT remains valid.